xRouty/CharStartOutfit-Editor/README.md

 ### Project Informations ###

-* Version : 1.0.0.0
+* Version : 1.1.0.0
 * Language : C#
-* Library : They'll all included, no trouble here :D
+* Library : They're all included, no trouble here :D

 ### How can I participate ? ###